syslogic/google-cloud-kms-gradle-plugin/README.md

 ### Features

  - It encrypts and decrypts files with Cloud KMS.
+ - It only overwrites files, when they are empty.
+ -
 ### Development

 The plugin source code can be swiftly installed into any Android Gradle project with `git clone`: